lexach91/US-accidents/README.md

     - Positioned at the bottom of the page

-    - Contains information about the dataset and the libraries used to create the website
+    - Contains information about the dataset and the libraries used to create the Website

     - Contains information about the website developer and links the social networks